 Some of the links in this post may be affiliate links.
 If make a purchase through these links, we receive a commission at no extra cost to you.
 Please see our disclosure for more info.

-Being a student sucks.
+Let’s face it.
+Being a student is rough.
 It’s like having a job, but not getting paid.

 The definition of motivation is:

 - The general desire or willingness to do something.